sara-nl/sne-es-db/slides/sne_databases_h1.md

 # Concepts: ACID

-__Atomicity__: each transaction is all or nothing.
+__Atomicity__: each transaction is all or nothing

-__Consistency__: each transaction will bring the database from one valid state to the next.
+__Consistency__: each transaction will bring the database from one valid state to the next

-__Isolation__: the concurrent (parallel) execution of transactions has the same result as executing them serially.
+__Isolation__: the concurrent (parallel) execution of transactions has the same result as executing them serially

 __Durability__: when a transaction has been completed, it will remain so